whoward/docs/markdown/reference/test-configuration.md

 ```

 ### Idle Test Timeout
 As a safety measure to prevent tests from running too long after something has gone wrong, Sauce limits how long a browser can wait for a test to send a new command.
-This is set to 90 seconds by default.
+This is set to 90 seconds by default and limited to a maximum value of 1000 seconds.
 You can adjust this limit on a per-job basis.
 The value of this setting is given in seconds.

 Key: `idle-timeout`